-A new strategy to raise the minimum ambition in corporate target setting from "well below 2°C" to "1.5°C" above pre-industrial levels was published in July 2021 by the Science Based Targets initiative in parallel with global efforts to bring 1.5°C back on the table5.
-Hence, it is not feasible to see the "well below 2°C" targets as ambitious enough as it is not anymore in line with SBTi guidance.
+A new strategy to raise the minimum ambition in corporate target setting from "well below $2^{\circ}$ C" to "1.5°C" above pre-industrial levels was published in July 2021 by the Science Based Targets initiative in parallel with global efforts to bring 1.5°C back on the table.
+Hence, it is not feasible to see the "well below $2^{\circ}$ C" targets as ambitious enough as it is not anymore in line with SBTi guidance.

-Although the difference between 1.5°C and 2°C may seem small, there is a significant difference in the outcomes.
-Limiting global warming to 1.5°C might result in 10 million less people being subjected to the effects of sea level rise, 61 million fewer people being exposed to drought, and 11 million fewer people being exposed to intense heat.
+Although the difference between $1.5^{\circ}\text{C}$ and $2^{\circ}\text{C}$ may seem small, there is a significant difference in the outcomes.
+Limiting global warming to $1.5^{\circ}\text{C}$ might result in 10 million fewer people being subjected to the effects of sea level rise, 61 million fewer people being exposed to drought, and 11 million fewer people being exposed to intense heat.
 Staying within 1.5°C degrees of warming may also half the number of vertebrate and plant species that will experience severe range loss by the end of the century.
-However, the scientific community has stated that humanity is already locked in a trajectory to exceed 1.5°C degrees of warming6.
+However, the scientific community has stated that humanity is already locked in a trajectory to exceed 1.5°C degrees of warming 10.
 Still, every fraction of a degree matters when it comes to climate change and ambitious action is needed from companies.

 After committing to the SBTi, companies have two years to set science-based climate targets aligned with the Paris agreement.
 The minimum requirement from SBTi for companies who have committed to the SBTi after 2021 is a near-term 1.5°C objective.
 The large number of Finnish companies still in the commitment phase is indicative of the recent surge in SBTi's popularity.
+However, currently most of the Finnish companies involved in the SBTi have already set targets (Figure 4).
+One reason for this increase in companies with set targets can be the above-mentioned increased popularity of the SME pathway.
+The pathway allows for SMEs to swiftly establish science-based targets for their scope 1 and 2 emissions by selecting from two predefined options and skip the two-year commitment and target-setting phase.

-Only four Finnish companies have set the outdated well below 2°C target.
-Currently less than one in four have committed to the most ambitious net-zero target and only two companies have approved net-zero targets.
+Only three Finnish companies have set the outdated well below 2°C target.
+Currently less than one in five have committed to the most ambitious net-zero target and 7 companies have approved net-zero targets (Figure 5).

 The majority of Finland's SBTi committed businesses have a target reduction in scope 1 and scope 2 of 40% to 60%.
-Only seven businesses, however, have set a 90-100% reduction goal for their scope 1 and 2 emissions.
-The remaining five firms have settled on a target of little under 40% of emission reduction within these scopes, while seven companies have set a target of 60-90% reduction in these scopes.
+Seven businesses have set a 90-100% reduction goal for their scope 1 and 2 emissions.
+The remaining six firms have settled on a target of little under 40% of emission reduction within these scopes, while eight companies have set a target of 60-90% reduction in these scopes.
+Two financial institutions are excluded from Figure 6, because such companies have a distinctive way of setting SBTs.

-Taking a closer look at the sectors where these organizations operate shows that it's crucial to assess the level of ambition behind their scope 1 and 2 objectives.
+Taking a closer look at the sectors where these organizations operate shows that it is crucial to assess the level of ambition behind their scope 1 and 2 objectives.
 For an operation that produces energy, the decrease of scope 1 and 2 emissions may be impressive when compared to their net emissions.
 However, for many organizations, scope 3 accounts for the majority of emissions, while scopes 1 and 2 might not have a significant impact.